 Scale insects are very vulnerable in the crawler stage when the young are looking for a place to feed.
 Adult scales are usually protected from chemicals because of their protective coating.
 Registered sprays applied before the crawlers are present will have little effect on population control.
 Timing of application is critical.
 Chemical sprays would be used at the time of crawler emergence (on average from late August through the end of September).

 Insecticidal soaps and horticultural oils can be effective against the crawler stage but usually have no effect on the adult scale.
 These products require thorough coverage and will also need multiple applications since they have no residual activity.
 Check the label of the product you use for timing of additional sprays.

 Dormant oil applied to overwintering nymphs in early spring can also be effective.
 This treatment should be applied before buds open in the spring.

-Systemic insecticides that contain imidacloprid or dinotefuran can be drenched into the soil several weeks before the crawlers become active.
+Systemic insecticides can be drenched into the soil several weeks before the crawlers become active.
 These products will kill the crawlers but take time to move through the tree, so they must be applied early.

 Special notes regarding chemical management of magnolia scale:

 Insecticidal soaps and horticultural oils are good choices as they have a limited impact on beneficial insects (like lady bugs) that may attack magnolia scale.

 Do not expect adult scale to fall off after an insecticide treatment.
 The treatments target the crawlers, not the adults.
 Adults will die naturally after reproducing, but will remain attached to the tree for several weeks.
 Dead adults will be dry and can often be easily knocked off by hand.
 Live adults will be firmly attached and will produce a liquid when smashed by hand.